Pollock Alumni House

 The interior, now housing alumni, foundation and Center for Scholarly Teaching offices, is substantially unchanged.
 An ornate wrought-iron semi-circular door welcomes visitors into a large foyer.
 The expansive front entry hall opens onto a large living room on one side and to a smaller parlor on the other.
 To the rear is a formal dining room, kitchen and pantry.

 The most dramatic feature is a formal staircase that rises to an open landing and to a study.
-The second story bedrooms have been converted into offices for Alumni and Foundation staff.
+The second story bedrooms have been converted into offices.

 Thousands of alumni, students, faculty and visitors have attended functions at the Pollock Alumni House.
 Since 1970, visitors have included former President Jimmy Carter, former United Nations Ambassador Jean Kirkpatrick, Pulitzer Prize winning playwright Edward Albee, as well as other government officials, scientists and foreign dignitaries.